lm695/site/pages/artic/artic_ebov-seq-sop-1.0.0.md

 #### Primer dilution and preparation

-1. Ebola primers for this protocol were designed using Primal and generate a 400nt amplicon with a 75nt overlap.
+1. Ebola primers for this protocol were designed using [Primal Scheme](http://primal.zibraproject.org) and generate 400nt amplicons with 75nt overlaps.
 Primer names and dilutions are listed in the table below.

 2. Primers should be prepped and aliquoted PRIOR TO DEPARTURE in a STERILE PCR CABINET.
 At NO stage should primers or PCR reagents be anywhere near the template or amplicons until use.